About Us

 Determines if the residues in or on crops of the agricultural chemical under evaluation would not cause adverse health effects when ingested directly or via products derived from livestock fed with the crops.
 Evaluation is based on residue chemistry such as metabolism in plants and livestock and residues in crops and livestock, along with proposed use instructions and any relevant precautionary statements.

-Conducts a nation-wide survey to monitor the use of registered agricultural chemicals and their residues in or on crops in order to confirm that maximum residue limits are not exceeded when agricultural chemicals are used in accordance with good agricultural practice, namely, following use instructions and taking account of precautionary statements.
+Conducts a survey to monitor the use of registered agricultural chemicals and their residues in or on crops in order to confirm that maximum residue limits are not exceeded when agricultural chemicals are used in accordance with good agricultural practice, namely, following use instructions and taking account of precautionary statements.
+Further, also conducts a same survey to check organic crops in order to confirm their compliance with the Japanese Agricultural Standard for Organic Products of Plant Origin.

 ▲Back to Top